 To best represent the type of offence associated with an incident involving multiple offences, the most serious offence within the incident is determined and this becomes the principal offence to represent the incident.

 Notable movements – alleged offender incidents by Aboriginal and Torres Strait Islander status

-In the last 12 months, the number of Aboriginal alleged offender incidents increased across all principal offence categories, except for Public order and security offences.
-In the 12 months to June 2020, the number of alleged offender incidents with a principal offence of Property and deception offences increased by 10.8% (597 incidents), Crimes against the person increased by 11.2% (362 incidents), Other offences increased by 2,427.3% (267 incidents), Justice procedure offences increased by 9.4% (171 incidents) and Drug offences increased by 23.6% (138 incidents).
+In the last 12 months, the number of Aboriginal alleged offender incidents increased across all principal offence categories, except for Public order and security offences and Justice procedure offences.
+In the 12 months to September 2020, the number of alleged offender incidents with a principal offence of Other offences increased by 10,966.7% (1,316 incidents), Drug offences increased by 34.0% (211 incidents), Crimes against the person increased by 5.8% (194 incidents) and Property and deception offences increased by 2.8% (164 incidents).

-In the year ending June 2020 data two new COVID-19-related Breach of Chief Health Officer Directions offences codes were introduced (837AP REFUS/FAIL COMPLY DIR/REQ AUTH OFF (IND) and 837AQ REFUS/FAIL COMPLY DIR/REQ AUTH OFF (B/C)) and are included in the Public health and safety offences.
-For more information about the impacts of COVID-19 on crime to end of June 2020 please see Recorded offences or the Police-recorded crime trends in Victoria during the COVID-19 pandemic: update to the end of September.
+In the year ending September 2020 data six new COVID-19-related Breach of Chief Health Officer Directions offences codes were introduced and are included in the Public health and safety offences.
+For more information about the impacts of COVID-19 on crime to end of September 2020 please see Recorded offences or the Police-recorded crime trends in Victoria during the COVID-19 pandemic: update to the end of September.

 Alleged offender incidents by Aboriginal and Torres Strait Islander Status by principal offence, 5 year trend

 Please note that movements in recorded crime data may be impacted by changes in legislation and operational police practice.
 Information is available about notable changes in the Explanatory Notes , refer to this information when comparing data over time.

 This work is licensed under a Creative Commons Attribution 4.0 International License .